tomatyss/taskter/README.md

 #### Moving Tasks
 - Use the arrow buttons on each task card to move between columns:
-  - From "To Do" → "In Progress"
+  - From "To Do" → "In Progress" or "Blocked"
-  - From "In Progress" → "To Do" or "Done"
+  - From "In Progress" → "To Do", "Blocked", or "Done"
+  - From "Blocked" → "In Progress"
   - From "Done" → "In Progress"

 #### Editing Tasks